Taelar/Shan-bot/README.md

 List of automations :

 - Dual Emojis : Replies with a predeterminated quote when two users use the same emoji
-- Emote on mention : Reacts with an emoji "duh" when its name is mentionned in a message
+- Emote on mention : Reacts with an emoji "paswar" when its name is mentionned in a message
 - Perceval : Sends sometimes (random determined) a Perceval quote (from Kaamelott) when someone talks in a channel
 - Pingpong Emojis : Sends a predeterminated quote when two users use two different emojis that are "linked"
 - Random Reactions : Reacts sometimes (random determined) with a random emoji when someone talks in a channel